cee-studio/orca/docs/ORCA-INTERNALS.md

 Orca's internal workings.
 These two folders, or 'the specs' as you may hear them be called, are a method of code generation.

-## Specs, and Specs-code
-These two folders and their contents are some of the most important parts of Orca's internal workings.
-These two folders, or 'the specs,' are a method of code generation.

 ``specs`` is the folder where many 'templates' are stored for structures, enumerations, and more.
 They are written in JSON and are used to generate their C code equivalents.
 This system is better than writing the structures and